 Mission Statement: Our goal is to help men and women build a foundation for recovery.

 The Bridges of Hope is a long-term residential recovery center.
-There are four facilities for men and one for women.
+There are three facilities for men and one for women.
 Our program of recovery is based on the principles of Alcoholics Anonymous.
 The A.A.
 ‘Big Book’ and the 12 steps to recovery serve as the foundation for the entire program.
 A.A. has been successfully helping people recover for more than 80 years, through fellowship, prayer and the demonstration of spiritual principles.
 Bridges of Hope does not offer medical or professional counseling services and does not facilitate detoxification or admit individuals with a dual diagnosis.

 Some of our facilities feature a working farm, vegetable gardens, use of a greenhouse to grow plants, and a pond where residents are allowed to fish.